StandWithUs High School Interns are required to fulfil the following:

 Q: Can I balance this internship with a demanding course load at school?

 A: This is entirely up to you and how well you can manage your time, but we will help you develop this skill set if this is an area you want to grow in.
 If you are incredibly committed to the internship and getting everything out of it that you possibly can, you will have to put in some time (see above question).

 A: All StandWithUs conferences are ALWAYS 100% glatt kosher and 100% shomer Shabbat.
 While students are not expected to keep Shabbat during their free time at the conferences, we ask that everyone respect the public places and keep Shabbat while outside of the bunks/in common areas.

 Q: Are the conferences mandatory?

-A: Yes, both the fall and the spring conferences are mandatory and must be attended.
+A: Yes, both conferences are mandatory and must be attended.
 We do make certain exceptions in extenuating circumstances but recommend that in order to get the most out of the internship program, you attend as much of both of the conferences as possible.
-If you have specific questions about your conflict, speak to your StandWithUs High School Department coordinator or e-mail firstname.lastname@example.org.
+If you have specific questions about your conflict, speak to your regional StandWithUs High School professional or email email@example.com.

-Q: What if an anti-Israel incident happens in my school or in my community?
+Q: What if an anti-Israel or antisemitic incident happens in my school or in my community?

 A: We can help you!
 Please set up a meeting with your regional StandWithUs high school professional or email firstname.lastname@example.org to get connected.
 We will never publish or take action on any incident without your written consent.